 He is widely published in both the scientific and practice literatures and is a national and international speaker on population health and health promotion.
 Dr. Pronk received his doctorate degree in exercise physiology at Texas A&M University and completed his post-doctoral studies in behavioral medicine at the University of Pittsburgh Medical Center at the Western Psychiatric Institute and Clinic in Pittsburgh, Pennsylvania.

 Senior Director, Benefits

-Betty-Jo previously worked at Motorola Mobility, a division of Google, where she served as the Director of North America Benefits.
-At Motorola Mobility, Betty-Jo directed the strategy, innovation, design and development of benefit programs in support of the company’s global strategy to attract and retain best-in-class employees while promoting healthy employees with a secure financial future.
-Betty-Jo began her career with Motorola headquarters where she was the U.S. Healthcare Strategy Practice Lead.
+Betty-Jo joined DHL in 2017 previously; she worked at ADT, Motorola, and Motorola Mobility, a division of Google.
+Betty-Jo enjoys directing the strategy, innovation, design, and development of benefit programs in support of the company’s global strategy to attract and retain best-in-class employees while promoting healthy employees with a secure financial future.
+She is a national expert on financial analysis and population health management dashboard build to drive results.

 Betty-Jo holds a Bachelor of Science degree in Biology from the University of Miami, a Master’s of Business Administration from the University of Miami and a Master’s of Public Health from Florida International University.
 She is also a Six Sigma Black Belt and a Master Certified Health Education Specialist.

 Customer Analytics & Reporting